2019 Pinewood Derby Rules

 Eligible Participants: Each registered scout may enter 1 car.
 One sibling (ages 5 through 11) from each scout's family may enter 1 car in the Siblings Race if they choose.
 And one adult from each scout's family may enter 1 car in the Adults Race if they choose.
 The exact same rules and specifications apply to Sibling and Adult races as the Scout races.

-Body: The main body structure must be made of wood.
+Body: The main body structure must be made from the wood block provided in a BSA approved kit.
 Cars that were purchased completed may not be used.
-If the builder lacks the resources to cut out a car from a stock block of wood, a pre-shaped block may be purchased to be used with the stock BSA Wheels and Axles.
+If the builder lacks the resources to cut out a car from a stock block of wood, there are often workshops planned (den/pack/district/council) that your scout is encouraged to attend.
+Alternately, a pre-shaped block may be purchased to be used with the stock BSA Wheels and Axles.
 PLEASE BE EXTRA CAUTIOUS!!!
 THERE ARE KITS SOLD AT HOBBY LOBBY AND ELSEWHERE WHOSE WHEELS AND AXLES ARE NOT BSA-APPROVED AND THEY WILL NOT BE ALLOWED TO RACE!!!
 A BSA-APPROVED KIT (OTHER THAN THE STANDARD KIT IN A BLUE RECTANGULAR BOX) SHOULD INCLUDE WHEELS WITH "BSA" ON THE SIDEWALL OF THE WHEEL (See photo below).
 WHEN IN DOUBT, CONTACT BRANDON CAIN FOR CLARIFICATION.

 A. Width - Not to exceed 2 3/4 inches